Health screenings for men ages 18 to 39

 - If you have diabetes, heart disease, kidney problems, or certain other conditions, you may need to have your blood pressure checked more often, at least once a year.

 - Watch for blood pressure screenings in your neighborhood or workplace.
 Ask your provider if you can stop in to have your blood pressure checked.
-You can also check your blood pressure using the automated machines at local grocery stores and pharmacies.

 CHOLESTEROL SCREENING AND HEART DISEASE PREVENTION